szabcsee/brk2013/README.md

-Registration and administration for the Becske 2013 Course
+BRK2013 (Becske Buddhist course registration)
 ==========================================================

-The application is very tailor made as it uses a lot of front-end javascript for price calculation as the event's pricing model was rather complicated.

-The followings are used for the application:

-- nested form
-- active admin
-- bootstrap
+Rails 3 based event registration application with Active Admin, nested forms.
+The application served 4000 people registration online and it was also used for the on site registration.
+There is a lot of hard coding involved and the static pages are not developed properly because of the close deadline.

+This application has been discontinued.
+It has been upgraded to Rails 4 and it was simplified.

 _________________________
 Written in: Ruby on Rails 3.2.13